department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 </div>

-### As a surviving spouse or child, how do I get DIC?
+### As a surviving spouse or child, how do I get compensation?

-You’ll need to apply for DIC.
+You’ll need to apply for compensation.
 You can apply for this benefit in 1 of 3 ways:

 - Fill out the Application for Dependency and Indemnity Compensation.
 [Download VA Form 21-534](http://www.vba.va.gov/pubs/forms/VBA-21-534-ARE.pdf).